NickA02/Tetris-EEG/README.md

 | C | Hold/Swap | Stashes current piece in the Hold cell, swaps with piece in hold cell if available |

+## EEG Prediction Module

+This repository also contains a dedicated subproject for **EEG-based emotion recognition** in the directory `EEG Prediction`.

+Inside, you’ll find:
+- **notebooks/** → experiments with classical ML and deep learning models (MLP, MIL, LSTM, ANN/SVM/RF/KNN).
+- **scripts/** → reusable Python scripts for baselines and dataset utilities.
+- **datasets/** → expected DEAP dataset structure (not included, must be downloaded separately).
+- **requirements.txt** → dependencies for running notebooks and scripts.
+- **CONTRIBUTING.md** → contribution guidelines for adding new experiments or scripts.

+Please read the [EEG Prediction README](EEG%20Prediction/README.md) before running experiments or submitting changes.